 - Cutting the toxic people out of your life

 This was something that took me a long time to come to terms with, some people really show their true colours when you need them the most.
 When I got M.E I lost some friends who couldn’t be bothered to take the time to come and see me but I also found an amazing group of girls who I absolutely adore and trust completely.
 Sometimes it not even just friends but also family this a little bit harder but if you can try to minimise your contact, the last thing you need is someone putting you down telling you you’re lying about your illness or just not being very understanding.

-These are just my personal tips but I really hope you find them useful, please comment if this helps you at all and don’t forget to subscribe to my blog.
+These are just my personal tips on Getting Back On Your Feet After An Illness but I really hope you find them useful, please comment if this helps you at all and don’t forget to subscribe to my blog.
 Thanks for reading Xxx